Mati-as/mati-as.github.io/_posts/2023-12-20-paintableShader_With_Custom_Brush.md

             float brushAlpha = brushCol.a;
             if (distance(i.uv, _MouseUV.xy) < _BrushSize)
             {
+                //this(co.rgb) can be used when color needs changing.
                 //col.rgb = lerp(col.rgb, brushCol.rgb, brushAlpha * _BrushStrength);
                 col.a = lerp(col.a, brushCol.a, brushAlpha * _BrushStrength);
             }